giffordlabcvr/Parvovirus-GLUE/README.md

 ## Key Features

 - **GLUE Framework Integration**: Built on the GLUE software framework, Parvovirus-GLUE offers an extensible platform for efficient, standardized, and reproducible computational genomic analysis of parvoviruses.

 - **Phylogenetic Structure**: Sequence data in Parvovirus-GLUE is organized in a phylogenetically-structured manner, allowing users to explore evolutionary relationships easily.

 - **Rich Annotations**: Annotated reference sequences enable rigorous comparative genomic analysis related to conservation, adaptation, structural context, and genotype-to-phenotype associations.

+- **Reproducibility**: Ensures fully reproducible analyses through data standards and a relational database.

+- **Reusable Data Objects**: High-value data items such as multiple sequence alignments are prepared once and reused.

+- **Validation**: Enforces high data integrity through cross-validation.

+- **Standardisation of Genomic Coordinates**: All sequences use the coordinate space of a chosen reference sequence.

+- **Predefined Reference Sequences**: Includes fully-annotated reference sequences for parvovirus species.

+- **Alignment Trees**: Links alignments constructed at distinct taxonomic levels, maintaining a standardised coordinate system.

 ## Installation